Carson Kelly Player Props: Diamondbacks vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.2 K/9, which ranks 23rd in the league.

-- The Cardinals have the 22nd-ranked team ERA among all league pitching staffs (4.52).
+- The Cardinals have a 4.51 team ERA that ranks 22nd among all league pitching staffs.

-- The Cardinals surrender the first-fewest home runs in baseball (97 total, one per game).
+- Cardinals pitchers combine to surrender 97 home runs (one per game), the fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.